 This is the type of question where the evaluator would certainly try to measure your grasp in your subject.
 Again, try to keep it short while sticking to the point.

-The main reasons are two: either the higher-ups have next to zero experience about the transformation process, or the organization simply lacks leadership.
+The main reasons are two: either the higher-ups have next to zero experience with the transformation process, or the organization simply lacks leadership.
 The question aims to see whether you can think out of the box.

 There is no silver bullet for this question specifically.
 Instead, think about the things that you want to do, how you want to achieve it, and, last but not the least, your relationships and rapport within the organization.
 At the end of the day, you need to show how much YOU are willing to learn.
-How much you believe that change can bring success.
+How much do you believe that change can bring success.